 Please notify Helen Hancock on the details below if you have booked a place, but are subsequently unable to attend the training.
 This training is funded by the Strategic Migration Partnership and is free to attend.
 However, cancellations made less than 1 week before the event date or non-attendance will be charged £50 plus VAT.

-This event is now fully booked.
-To register an interest in attending future events or for further information and any queries, please contact Helen Hancock, UASC Regional Coordinator, Strategic Migration Partnership, email: [email protected]
+For further information and any queries, please contact Helen Hancock, UASC Regional Coordinator, Strategic Migration Partnership, email: [email protected]

 *** This training is provided for Social Workers employed by Local Authorities in the East of England region only.
 Bookings from individuals using a personal email address will be cancelled. ***